-Dated DESIGN REVIEW BOARD THE CITY OF MIAMI BEACH, FLORIDA BY: Michael Belush, AICP Chief of Planning and Zoning For Chairman STATE OF FLORIDA ) )SS COUNTY OF MIAMI-DADE ) acknowledged before me this day o by Michael Belush, Chief of Planning and Zoning of the City Municipal Corporation, on behalf of the Corporation.
-He is p Notary: Print Name Notary Public, State of Florida My Commission Expires: {NOTARIAL SEAL] Commission Number: Approved As To Form: City Attorney's Office: ( Filed with the Clerk of the Design Re eview Board on ( )
+DESIGN REVIEW BOARD THE CITY OF MIAMI BEACH, FLORIDA BY: Michael Belush, AICP Chief of Planning and Zoning For Chairman STATE OF FLORIDA))SS COUNTY OF MIAMI-DADE) The foregoing instrument was acknowledged before me this day of 20 by Michael Belush, Chief of Planning and Zoning of the City of Miami Beach, Florida, a Florida Municipal Corporation, on behalf of the Corporation.
+He is personally known to me.

+{NOTARIAL SEAL] Print Name Notary Public, State of Florida My Commission Expires: Approved As To Form: City Attorney's Office: () Filed with the Clerk of the Design Review Board on ()